computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 Text Classification <span class="text-muted">: Assignment 2</span>
 =============================================================

 For this assignment, we'll be building a text classifier.
 The goal of our text classifer will be to distinguish between words that are simple and words that are complex.
-Example simple words are *heard, sat, feet, shops, town*, and example complex words are *abdicate, detained, liaison, vintners*.
+Example simple words are *heard, sat, feet, shops,* and *town*, and example complex words are *abdicate, detained, liaison,* and *vintners*.
 Distinguishing between simple and complex words is the first step in a larger NLP task called text simplification, which aims to replace complex words with simpler synonyms.
 Text simplification is potentially useful for re-writing texts so that they can be more easily understood by younger readers, people learning English as a second language, or people with learning disabilities.

 The learning goals of this assignment are:
 * Understand an important class of NLP evaluation methods (precision, recall and F1), and implement them yourself.